semaphoreci/docs/docs/docs/using-semaphore/environments.md

 Credentials are a restricted type of *secrets* that are only accessible to authorized members of your organization.

-In the second part of the deployment target, we can define environment variables and upload files that will be accessible to the promoted pipelines.
+In the second part, we can define environment variables and upload files that will be accessible to the promoted pipelines.
 All information will be encrypted once saved.

 Credentials are optional.
 Go to the next step if you don't need them.